 Optional rider: Wellness Rewards Plus

-Our crew was happy to help Ditto’s family evaluate their coverage, discussing the following questions:
+Our crew was happy to help Ditto’s family evaluate their dog insurance coverage, discussing the following questions

 Now that your pet is older, would you still proceed with treatment for major medical issues, such as cancer?